ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/index.md

 This course on kubernetes and microservices is all about getting your hands dirty with practical learning – no nonsense, no jargon, just pure, actionable tutorials and demos with real code and manifest files.

+This course takes you on a journey from the fundamentals, perfect for beginners, and smoothly transitions to advanced topics.
+You'll not only get a solid start but also gain insights into how real-world production systems apply these concepts to create robust, fault-tolerant solutions.

 Dive in and get your hands dirty with real-world skills!